DMVPN

 • A key point: Tunnel keys

 Tunnel keys are optional for hubs with a single tunnel interface.
 They can be used for parallel tunnels, usually in conjunction with VRF-light designs.
 Two tunnels between the hub and spoke, the hub cannot determine which tunnel it belongs to based on destination or source IP address.
-Tunnel keys are used to identify tunnels and help map incoming GRE packets to multiple tunnel interfaces.
+Tunnel keys identify tunnels and help map incoming GRE packets to multiple tunnel interfaces.

 GRE Tunnel Keys